 Open-angle glaucoma (also called primary or chronic open-angle glaucoma) is the most common form of the disorder.

 Open-angle glaucoma is essentially a plumbing problem.
 The drainage angle remains open, but tiny drainage channels in the trabecular meshwork pathway become clogged, causing the aqueous humor to flow out of the eye too slowly.
 The fluid continues to be produced but does not drain out efficiently.
 The result is increased ocular pressure.
-Open-angle glaucoma usually starts in one eye but eventually involves both eyes.
+Open-angle glaucoma usually starts in one eye and often eventually involves both eyes.

 Normal-Tension Glaucoma.
 Eye pressure (intraocular pressure) is considered high when it is over 21 mm Hg (millimeters of mercury).
 Most people with glaucoma have a high IOP.
 However, some people develop optic nerve damage and vision loss even when their IOP is in a normal range (10 - 21 mm Hg).
 Until recently, this was called normal-tension, or low-tension, glaucoma.
 Now, it is not considered a separate type of glaucoma but a form of primary open angle glaucoma.